 The Infamy of Milk Sickness

 White snakeroot is perhaps the most infamous weed in American history.
-That is because Nancy Lincoln, the mother of President Abraham Lincoln, died of milk sickness in 1818, only two weeks after moving to southern Indiana.
+That is because Nancy Lincoln, Abraham Lincoln’s mother, died of milk sickness in 1818, only two weeks after moving to southern Indiana.

 Snakeroot for Smaller Creatures